 The Receive Window Auto-Tuning feature lets the operating system continually monitor routing conditions such as bandwidth, network delay, and application delay.
 Therefore, the operating system can configure connections by scaling the TCP receive window to maximize the network performance.
 To determine the optimal receive window size, the Receive Window Auto-Tuning feature measures the products that delay bandwidth and the application retrieve rates.
 Then, the Receive Window Auto-Tuning feature adapts the receive window size of the ongoing transmission to take advantage of any unused bandwidth.

-Hope this solves the confusion whether to enable or disable Window Auto-Tuning feature.
+Hope this solves the confusion about whether to enable or disable Window Auto-Tuning feature.